BorisE/WyzeAstrocam/README.md

 ## Version history

 ### getAstroCamShot.js
-- v2.0 [2025-08-30] - connect to ASCOM telescope to append Alt/Az coordinates and pier side letters to filenames
+- v2.1 [2025-08-30] - connect to ASCOM telescope to append Alt/Az coordinates and pier side letters to filenames
+- v2.0 [2025-08-29] - connect to ASCOM telescope to append Alt/Az coordinates to filenames
 - v1.2 [2021-11-05] - path for output images and command line parameters for debug output
 - v1.1 [2021-11-02] - check if temp image folder exists and create it
 - v1.0 [2021-11-01] - tested working release